darcybracken/isms-nist-csf-fincorp/03_Architecture/Architecture-Index.md

 This section contains the architectural documentation for FinCorp's IT environment.
 The primary artifact is a **Data Flow Diagram (DFD)** that visualizes the "data journey" - how data moves from user endpoints through internal systems to cloud storage - and overlays NIST CSF controls at each point where security must be enforced.

-This is what "Security by Design" looks like in practice: you don't add controls after the architecture exists.
+This is what "Security by Design" looks like in practice: you don't add controls after the architecture is in place.
 You design the architecture with controls built in.

 ---

 ## Data Flow Diagram

-> Diagram complete.
-Exported PNG saved to: `99_Attachments/ISMS_Architecture.png`

 ### What the DFD Should Show